freedomfury/documents/projects/solutions/lxd-cloud-init.md

    project: default
     > EOF
    ```
    The example playbook can be found [here](./lxd-ci-playbook.md).
-The playbook showcases several sample commands to verify that cloud-init was executed correctly.
-You would naturally adjust the content of the playbook to meet your specific needs.
+The playbook presents various sample commands to ensure that cloud-init was executed correctly.
+You would naturally modify the playbook's content to suit your specific needs.

 1. Set up LXD profile to be used at instance launch time.
    ```